yakamok/keyserver-fs/README.md

 Usage: python upload-file.py <file>

-### proof of concept on using pgp keyservers for file storage
+### proof of concept on using pgp keyservers for Decentralized file storage

 WARNING: this may break easily and is intended for use only on linux